-In the cryogenic purification of $H{2r}$ , the stream is cooled down to cryogenic temperatures through a column filled with a high-surface media.
-In this manner all impurities with the exception of helium (He) are trapped onto the cryogenic column.
+In the cryogenic purification of $H_2$ , the stream is cooled down to cryogenic temperatures through a column filled with a high-surface media.
+In this manner all impurities, including some inert impurities, with the exception of helium (He) are trapped onto the cryogenic column.